Magnify-Cash/magnify-monorepo/README.md

-# NFTY Finance V1 Monorepo
+# Magnify Cash V1 Monorepo
-Welcome to NFTY Finance V1!
-This repository serves as the central hub for various subprojects that collectively constitute the NFTY Finance protocol.
+Welcome to Magnify Cash V1!
+This repository serves as the central hub for various subprojects that collectively constitute the Magnify Cash protocol.
 If you wish to learn more about the contracts, protocol design, and other related aspects, please navigate to the [`/contracts`](contracts/docs/README.md) directory.

 ## Repo Structure